Open-Data-Science-at-SIO/RNAseq-workshop-2017/index.md

 **Schedule and Location**:

-All sessions are in the Eckhart Sea Cave, unless otherwise noted.
+All sessions are in the Eckart Sea Cave, unless otherwise noted.
 The workshop runs from 9am-5pm, with a 1 hour break for lunch.

 ## Workshop materials